Henry K. Burgwyn: Gettysburg and death

 Burgwyn and the 26th North Carolina moved north toward Pennsylvania as part of the Gettysburg campaign.
 The 26th engaged in brutal fighting against Solomon Meredith's vaunted Iron Brigade in Herbst's Woods on the afternoon of July 1, 1863, at Gettysburg.
 As the regiment was exiting Herbst's Woods and reaching the crest of McPherson's Ridge, Burgwyn was shot through both lungs and mortally wounded carrying the colors of the 26th (Historian Earl J. Hess wrote that Burgwyn had just passed the colors to a private then the colors fell again and Burgwyn turned to see what had happened and was then shot).
 According to William M. Cheek, an eyewitness at the time:

 The color sergeant was killed quite early in the advance and then a private of F Company took the flag.
 He was shot down and the flag was taken up by a Captain McCreary, who was killed shortly thereafter.
 Then Colonel Burgwyn himself took the colors and as we were advancing over the brow of a little hill and he was a few feet in advance of the center of the regiment, he was shot as he partly turned to give an order, a bullet passing through his abdomen.

 In all, 13 color bearers for the 26th North Carolina were either killed or wounded.
 Burgwyn died about two hours after he was wounded and was buried on the field north of the Chambersburg Pike in an empty gun case.

-Another eye witness and a member of Burgwyn's command, Fred A. Olds, wrote in a letter that he was with the Colonel when he died:
+Another eyewitness and a member of Burgwyn's command, Fred A. Olds, wrote in a letter that he was with the Colonel when he died:

 I remember that his last words were that he was entirely satisfied with everything, and "The Lord's will be done."
 Thus he died, very quietly and resigned.
 I never saw a braver man than he.
 He was always cool under fire and knew exactly what to do, and his men were devoted to him.

 For his gallantry and heroism, Colonel Burgwyn was listed on the Confederate Honor Roll.
 His family had his body exhumed in 1867 and he was laid to rest in Raleigh's Historic Oakwood Cemetery.